Dahlkemper to Manchester City: USWNT star heading to the WSL

 [ MORE: Watch WSL on NBC Sports ]

-Dahlkemper, 27, would be the third current USWNT player to join Man City, as Rose Lavelle and Sam Mewis joined for the 2020-21 season.
+Dahlkemper, 27, is the third USWNT player to join Man City, as Rose Lavelle and Sam Mewis joined for the 2020-21 season.

-Per the reports, Dahlkemper has been offered a ‘multi-year’ contract to sign for Manchester City.
-It is believed the contract will run until the summer of 2023, per The Athletic.
-According to Equalizer Soccer the deal could be confirmed imminently.

 With Christen Press and Tobin Heath at Manchester United, plus a brief stint for Alex Morgan at Tottenham, the FA Women’s Super League continues to be a top destination for the top American talent.